 When you think about taking out bridging finance, there is one thing you should consider before making the first step: the rates.

 Taking out such a loan usually depends on the bridging loan interest rates available at the time you take it out.
 Therefore, it is in your best interest to find the best bridging loan rates.

 Since it takes a few months until the loan period comes to an end, there are some ways through which you can pay your interest.
 It can be monthly, in a rolled-up deal or through retained interest.

-This type of finance usually takes up to 12 months.
+This type of finance takes up to 12 months.
 So you need to be aware of the rates before getting involved with this form of financing.

 Bridge loans have the advantage that they do not apply exit penalties if the applicant pays them off within the term.

 They also have interest rates, which apply for the amount of time the applicant is using the loan for.
 Having said that, if you repay the loan in 5 months and 8 days, for example, the interest is charged for that period instead of the full 12 months term.

 Bridging loan interest rates refer to the percentage a lender charges from a borrower for the use of the loan.
 In the UK, they are influenced by the Bank of England base rate.